 A final and dominant theme of our work involves children exposed to early biological and psychosocial adversity, and how such experiences can impact the course of their brain development.
 A case in point is our Bucharest Early Intervention Project, in which we are examining the effects of early institutionalization on brain and behavioral development.

 Thank you for your interest in our lab.
-Please click on the links to the left to learn more about our current projects.

 Curious what's new in our research program?

 Stay in the loop by following us on Facebook and signing up for our quarterly e-newsletter!

 Romania's Abandoned Children